redemptive/telepath-api/README.md

 This is part of my telepath project.
 A react frontend for this app is available at my telepath repository.

+Please scroll to the bottom for full API documentation and a deeper dive into how this works.

 ## Installation and Usage

 You should: